Category : Programming

 Find the largest palindrome made from the product of two 3-digit numbers.

-Last time we had a straightforward algo with O(n^2) complexity and at least O(n) memory use.
+Last time we had a straightforward algo with complexity and at least O(n) memory use.
 Now let's enhance that.
 Instead of iterating over multipliers it's reasonable to iterate over palindromes, starting from the largest.
 I.e. over sequence 999999, 998899, 997799, and so on.

 Remark.
 The largest product of two 3-digit numbers is 999 * 999 = 998001.
 So, in principle, we could start from the palindrome 997799.
 But this saves just 2 iterations.